hiimyj/hiimyj/README.md

 🖥  I’m currently studying a Bachelors in Business Analytics!

-🤝🏼  I’m looking to collaborate on projects that involve mobile development.

 📫.
 Do feel free to reach me yjzhou00@gmail.com!
 <!---
 hiimyj/hiimyj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.